-Kristen Wolff is a visiting clinical assistant professor of law in the Entrepreneurship Clinic.
+Kristen Wolff is a clinical assistant professor of law at Michigan Law in the Zell Entrepreneurship Clinic.
 Throughout her career, Professor Wolff’s practice has focused on supporting inventors and entrepreneurs.

 Professor Wolff is an engineer by training.
 Following law school, she practiced as an intellectual property attorney in California, specializing in patent law and trademark law.
 As an associate at Knobbe Martens and Foley & Lardner, she counseled many early-stage startups on intellectual property strategy.
 Seeing an unmet need for part-time in-house patent counsel for growing technology startups, she joined Aurora Consulting Group (formerly Hudak Consulting Group) where she and two other University of Michigan alumnae provided such services.